sirkon/apriori/README.md

 # apriori
-Go proxy with a special care for pre-existing packages
+Go proxy with a special care for prior packages

 ## Rationale
 This go modules proxy is designed for building environments, where we desire to relieve a burden of numerous downloads